kailaisun/kailaisun.github.io/_pages/about.md

 - *2023.06* Outstanding graduates of Department of Automation Tsinghua University
 - *2018.06* Outstanding graduates of Beijing ordinary colleges and universities (Top 1%)
 - *2023.06* Academic Excellence Award in System Engineering Institution, Department of Automation, Tsinghua University
+- *2023.06* Outstanding graduates of Dept. Automation Tsinghua University (Top 17%)
 - *2018.06* Excellent Student Cadre (Top 3%)
 - *2015.09 & 2016.09 & 2017.09* Merit Student (Top 3%)

 ## Competition
 - *2015.11* The second prize of the Chinese National Undergraduate Mathematical Contest
 - *2016.06* The first prize in the Beijing Division of the Chinese National Undergraduate Mathematical Contest in Modeling
+- *2015.11* The first prize of the engineering design expression competition of BUPT (Top 1%)
 - *2016.07* The second prize in the Beijing Division of the National Undergraduate Electronic Design Competition
 - *2017* American Undergraduate Mathematical Contest in Modeling Honorable Mention
 - *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
 International Research Awards on New Science Inventions NESIN 2022 Awards.